Toggle menu

 Community Governance Review

-The purpose of the review is to enable us to consider what, if any, changes are needed to parish council arrangements, taking into consideration the new warding patterns while ensuring that the parish councils continue to reflect the identity and interests of local communities.
+The purpose of the review was to enable us to consider what, if any, changes are needed to parish council arrangements, taking into consideration the new warding patterns while ensuring that the parish councils continue to reflect the identity and interests of local communities.

-What will the review consider?
+What did the review consider?

 • Changes to parish areas - this includes changes to parish boundaries, the merging of two or more parishes, creating a new parish out of part of one or more existing parishes.